 legally binding business agreement.
 The verb to contract means to pull together or become smaller or tighter.

 Muscles contract or tighten as they

-and makes it less desirable.
-“The dancer’s stumble detracted from an otherwise impressive performance.”
+- To detract from something is to make it less desirable.
+“The dancer’s timing detracted from an otherwise impressive performance.”
 A detractor is someone who criticizes or

 finds fault with someone else’s work.

 to take someone’s attention away from his purpose.

 - To extract is